upb-uc4/lagom-core/README.md

 ## Running tests in IntelliJ
 IntelliJ expects some impressive Hardware.
-To work around that fact you can tell it to suffice on less Memory.
+To work around that fact you can tell it to use less Memory.
 Instead of starting up VMs with ~ 1.5 GB you can tell the sbt to work on a max heap size of 512 MB.
 ````shell script
 File